ibm-cloud-docs/EventStreams/connecting_mq.md

 ## Step 5.
 Validate Kafka Connect is running
 {: #step5_validate_connector_mq}

-To validate that Kafka Connect is running, port forward to the kafkaconnect-service on port 8083.
-For example:
+To validate that Kafka Connect is running, port forward to the kafkaconnect-service on port 8083, as in the following example.

 ```text
 kubectl port-forward service/kafkaconnect-service 8083